cdondrup/petri_net/README.md

                 Exists: [LocalQuery: "result"]
 ```

 This is called `rpn_test_server` which must again be the same as the name of the ROS node it is supposed to represent.
-It is defined as an `<<: *rpn_action` but otherwise works exactly the same aas above.
+It is defined as an `<<: *rpn_action` but otherwise works exactly the same as above.
 The main difference is that it also defines an effect to show how this works.

 ```yaml
         effects: